ASTM F2170 Official RH Test Results after Just 24 Hours

 Remember when relative humidity (RH) test readings under the ASTM F2170 standard required a 72-hour waiting period?

-Doing away with two extra days of waiting comes about because of an ASTM-commissioned Precision and Bias (P&B) study conducted by an independent laboratory.
+The change came out of an ASTM-commissioned Precision and Bias (P&B) study conducted by an independent laboratory.
 The ASTM committee voted in favor of the change in late 2017.

-The P&B study found that test holes were completely equilibrated after 24 hours, such that the RH readings taken at that time were essentially the same as the readings taken after 72 hours.
+The P&B study found that test holes were fully equilibrated after 24 hours, and that readings taken then were essentially the same as readings taken at 72 hours.
+You can take your RH measurement at 24 hours, a full two days earlier, and record it as official.

 How This Change Benefits You